aarkas/GIS_OnshoreWind_LocalPolitics/README.md

 # Project Title

-## TODO: Add Data Sources, import info for readme
+## TODO: Add Data Sources, import info for readme Dowbload for rasters was wie lange dauert

 ## Description
 A brief description of what the project does and its purpose.